In this article we explain How to Create Site Waste Management Plans (SWMPs) in Easy Steps.

 Step 2 – Identify the different types and quantities of waste that will be produced by the project at all stages.

-Step 3 – Identify the waste management options and note any changes in the design and materials specification that seek to minimize this waste.
+Step 3 – Choose from the waste management options available and note any changes in the design and materials specification that seek to minimize this waste.

 Step 4 – Consider how to re-use, recycle or recover the different wastes produced by the project.

-Step 5 – Identify waste management sites and contractors for all wastes that require the companies to demonstrate that they are complying with the Duty of Care regime and recording the quantities of waste transported from site for disposal.
+Step 5 – Make a check-list of waste management sites and contractors for all wastes that require the companies to demonstrate that they are complying with the Duty of Care regime and recording the quantities of waste transported from site for disposal.

 Step 6 – Implement and carry out any necessary training of internal and external staff to ensure that everyone understands the requirements of the SWMP.